Union Square (Somerville)

-Union Square is a neighborhood in the southeastern part of Somerville, Massachusetts.
+Union Square is a neighborhood in the southeastern part of Somerville, Massachusetts, United States.
 It is centered on Union Square proper, which is located at the intersection of Washington Street, Webster Avenue, and Somerville Avenue.

-The name "Union Square" comes from the square having been used as a recruitment and mustering site for the Union Army in the American Civil War.
-A plaque commemorating the mustering site sits at the southwest corner of the square between Somerville Avenue and Washington Street, and the Prospect Hill Monument is located several blocks away atop Prospect Hill.
+The name "Union Square" comes from the square having been used as a recruitment and mustering site for the Union Army in the Civil War.
+A plaque commemorating the mustering site sits at the southwestern corner of the square between Somerville Avenue and Washington Street, and the Prospect Hill Monument is located several blocks away atop Prospect Hill.
 Union Square is now the commercial center of a primarily residential neighborhood with many restaurants, bars and neighborhood stores.

 As the oldest and largest commercial area in the city, Union Square is home to a number of community institutions, including the Somerville Police headquarters, Somerville Community Access Television (SCATV), and Boston Free Radio.

 History

 Sand Pit Square

 Union Square was Somerville's earliest commercial district to develop when it was still a part of Charlestown.
 Early trade routes passed through the square and a tavern was built there as early as 1770.
 Originally called "Sand Pit Square," the area's sandy, clay pit-dotted pastures yielded a fine grade of silica used in glass and brick-making.